mgalland/docker-for-teaching/README.md

 # Docker images for the GLS Master course

-These Docker files are used to build the computational environments of the Green Life Sciences Master course.
+These Docker files are used to build computational environments for various courses:
+* Master Green Life Sciences course called "Tools in Molecular Biology"
+* Carpentry-style courses "RNA-seq" and "shotgun-microbiome" of the Green Life Sciences Master course.
 The images are automatically tested and built on Docker Hub.

 All Docker images ready to use are available at the [Dockerhub master-gls repository](https://hub.docker.com/repository/docker/scienceparkstudygroup/master-gls/general).